Pub Version Dart Package Docs License: MIT Build Status

 final result = makeFood(orderNumber);

-if(result case Ok(:final ok)) {
+if(result case Ok(v:final order)) {

 final paymentResult = processPayment(user);

-if(paymentResult case Ok(ok:final paymentOk)) {
+if(paymentResult case Ok(v:final payment)) {

 }